felixlopz/hubrise-test-task/content/apps/uber-eats/en/connect-hubrise.md

 ## 2. Connect Uber Eats Bridge

----

-**IMPORTANT NOTE:** Uber Eats Bridge connects to HubRise at the location level.
-For more information, see [Locations](/docs/locations/).

----

 With your Uber Eats Store UUID in hand, you can now connect the Uber Eats Bridge:

 1. Log in to your [HubRise account](https://manager.hubrise.com).